raphaelletseng/raphaelletseng.github.io/src/content/posts/scraping-news-headlines/scraping-news-headlines.md

     return without_stopwords
 ```

-This caused a headline like `Elon Musk’s xAI goes after OpenAI` to become `Elon Musk ’ xAI goes OpenAI` and `Trump wastes no time in reigniting trade wars` to become `Trump wastes time reigniting trade wars`.
+This caused a headline like `Elon Musk’s xAI goes after OpenAI` to become `Elon Musk ’ xAI goes OpenAI` and `Trump wastes no time in reigniting trade wars` to become `Trump wastes time reigniting trade wars` (which, I recognise, does change the meaning of the sentence).

 Then I used a Counter to build a new data frame with word counts across the stripped headlines: